 A: Although some storage unit providers do accommodate cars, anything that could cause a fire (like a car with gas in the tank) definitely falls under the “what not to store in non-climate-controlled storage” category.

-Q: Can you store a TV in a non-climate-control unit?
+Q: Can you store a TV in non-climate-controlled storage?

-A: No, you can’t store a TV in a non-climate-controlled storage.
+A: We don’t recommend storing a TV in a non-climate-controlled storage unit, particularly if you live in a very hot and humid climate.
 Extreme temperatures and humidity can damage electric connections and could cause the TV to malfunction or break.

 Q: How do you store books in a non-climate-controlled storage?